Terry Pratchett: Children's literature

 Pratchett's first children's novel was also his first published novel: The Carpet People in 1971, which Pratchett substantially rewrote and re-released in 1992.
 The next, Truckers (1988), was the first in The Nome Trilogy of novels for young readers (also known as The Bromeliad Trilogy), about small gnome-like creatures called "Nomes", and the trilogy continued in Diggers (1990) and Wings (1990).
 Subsequently, Pratchett wrote the Johnny Maxwell trilogy, about the adventures of a boy called Johnny Maxwell and his friends, comprising Only You Can Save Mankind (1992), Johnny and the Dead (1993) and Johnny and the Bomb (1996).
 Nation (2008) marked his return to the non-Discworld children's novel, and this was followed in 2012 by Dodger, a children's novel set in Victorian London.
 On 21 November 2013 Doubleday Children's released Pratchett's Jack Dodger's Guide to London.

 In 2001, he wrote The Amazing Maurice and His Educated Rodents, his first Discworld book marketed for children.

 Pratchett also wrote a five-book children's series featuring a trainee witch, Tiffany Aching, and taking place on Discworld, beginning with The Wee Free Men in 2003.

 In September 2014, a collection of children's stories, Dragons at Crumbling Castle, written by Pratchett, and illustrated by Mark Beech, was published.
 This was followed by another collection, The Witch's Vacuum Cleaner, also illustrated by Mark Beech, in 2016.
 A third volume, Father Christmas's Fake Beard, was released in 2017.
 A fourth collection, The Time-travelling Caveman, was released in September 2020.
-A final collection, A Stroke of the Pen: The Lost Stories, was published in October 2023, collecting 20 stories written by Pratchett for newspapers in the 1970s and 80s under pseudonyms such as "Patrick Kearns" which had not previously been attributed to Pratchett.